awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-configuration.md

 You can use environment variables to configure the X\-Ray SDK for Python\.
 The SDK supports the following variables:
 + `AWS_XRAY_TRACING_NAME` – Set a service name that the SDK uses for segments\.
 Overrides the service name that you set on the servlet filter's [segment naming strategy](xray-sdk-python-middleware.md#xray-sdk-python-middleware-naming)\.
++ `AWS_XRAY_SDK_ENABLED` – When set to `false`, disables the SDK\.
+By default, the SDK is enabled unless the environment variable is set to false\.
+  + When disabled, the global recorder automatically generates dummy segments and subsegments that are not sent to the daemon, and automatic patching is disabled\.
+Middlewares are written as a wrapper over the global recorder\.
+All segment and subsegment generation through the middleware also become dummy segment and dummy subsegments\.
+  + Set the value of `AWS_XRAY_SDK_ENABLED` through the environment variable or through direct interaction with the `global_sdk_config` object from the `aws_xray_sdk` library\.
+Settings to the environment variable override these interactions\.
 + `AWS_XRAY_DAEMON_ADDRESS` – Set the host and port of the X\-Ray daemon listener\.
 By default, the SDK uses `127.0.0.1:2000` for both trace data \(UDP\) and sampling \(TCP\)\.
 Use this variable if you have configured the daemon to [listen on a different port](xray-daemon-configuration.md) or if it is running on a different host\.

 **Format**